Bourkies/Firebase-Bingo-Platform/README.md

 All data management is done through the web interface; editing external spreadsheets is no longer part of the workflow.

-## Helper Tools

-### Tile Link Tool (`/tile_link_tool`)

-To simplify the creation of board layouts, especially for events like tile races where multiple start paths are needed, a visual helper tool is included in the `tile_link_tool` directory.
-This tool allows you to visually link adjacent tiles and export the prerequisite data.

-**Key Features:**

--   Load tile positions from a CSV file.
--   Display tiles over a background image of your board.
--   Automatically link tiles based on distance.
--   Manually add/remove links.
--   Export a new CSV with a `Prerequisites` column formatted for simple `OR` logic (e.g., `[["TileA"], ["TileB"]]`).

-This is particularly useful for generating the initial `OR` conditions for starting tiles or for creating branching paths on the board.
-For detailed instructions, see the `README.md` inside the `tile_link_tool` directory.

 ## **Note on AI Generation**

 This project was created collaboratively with Google's Gemini.
 While the logic and functionality have been guided and tested by a human developer, much of the boilerplate code and documentation was AI-generated.